 Cauliflower likes temperatures in the 60s.
 In young cauliflower plants there is a fine balance between leaf and head growth.
 Any stress tips the balance toward premature heading, or “buttoning,” when the plant makes tiny button-sized heads.

 This can happen when it’s too hot or too cold.
-This also happens if transplants sit in packs too long or if plants are stunted by drought or poor soil.
+This also happens if plants sit in packs too long, or are stunted by drought or poor soil.

-Now that you know the challenges, you’re equipped for success while following the directions below.
+Now that you know the challenges, allow us to equip you for success.

-Set out spring transplants early enough so that they can mature before the heat of summer but not so early that they are frozen; 2 to 4 weeks before the last frost is about right.
+Set out spring plants early enough that they can mature before the heat of summer, but not so early that they freeze; 2 to 4 weeks before the last frost is about right.
 Be prepared to protect them from cold weather with a cover.
 You can use fabric row covers or homemade items such as old milk jugs.

 Set out fall crops about 6 to 8 weeks before the first frost.
 Be prepared to shade them, if needed, to protect from heat.

-Space cauliflower transplants as recommended on the label.
-Generally, this is 18 to 24 inches apart in the row with 30 inches between rows.
+Space cauliflower plants about 18 inches apart in the row with 30 inches between rows to allow room for walking.
 Remember, plants need an even moisture supply to avoid stress.
 Organic mulch will help keep the soil cool and moist and will suppress weeds.
 Apply 1 to 1.5 inches of water per week if rain falls short.